bluewhale540/pulseTimeTool/README.md

 ```

 ### The CSV
 The tool uses a CSV file to read and write its data.
 The file sample.csv shows the required format; the first three columns must be named 'Page', 'Locator', and 'Content'.
 In the Page column, a URL or URL suffix can be entered.
 If a URL suffix is given, it will be prefixed with https://params.ip.
 The Locator column contains the element locator Protractor should use to find the element in question.
 The 3 locators supported are class, id, and css.
 Lastly, the Content column contains the element to wait for.
 Locator and Content must be found manually; inspect element is a good tool for this.
+For example, if an element contains: class="k-grid-content", the Locator column should be 'class' and the Content column should be 'k-grid-content'

 The tool will write the most recent data to the fourth column, with older entires extending rightward.
 Each data column will have a header containing the timestamp the data was obtained.